adrianhelvik/codependent/README.md

 ===================================

 We all know about angular style dependency injection.
 It is nice and sweet, but what if it could be even better?
-Due to the lazy loading nature of argument evaluation with the new ES6 default parameters, it can!
+Due to the conditional initialization of default parameters it can!

 Requirements
 ------------